kb-dk/the-way-we-thought-on-metadata/README.md

 # the way we thought on metadata

-a catalogue of metadata elements used in a number of services, and the hows and the whys behind them
+A catalogue of metadata elements used in a number of services, and the hows and the whys behind them.